FALLING FREE (Vorkosigan Saga #4) (audiobook) by Lois McMaster Bujold

 Synopsis:

-This book is entry #1 in a series with 24 published books and short stories.
+Falling Free is entry #4 in a long series of published books and short stories.

 Leo Graf is an engineer.
 Actually, he's more than an engineer.
 He's a space engineer - he builds habitats, space stations, space ships and more.
 And - he's really good at it.